Bishop McGrath’s Statement on Pennsylvania Grand Jury Findings

 May God bless you all.

 – Patrick J. McGrath, Bishop of San Jose

 Ministry of Protection Mission Statement

-The Office for the Protection of Children & Vulnerable Adults (OPCVA) is committed to fostering healthy relationships within the Diocese of San Jose through awareness and interpersonal safety education for our children, as well as safety training and background screening for all adults who serve in positions with regular or on-going access to children and/or vulnerable adults, in our effort to help maintain a safe environment for all.
+The Office for the Protection of Children & Vulnerable Adults (OPCVA) is committed to fostering healthy relationships within the Diocese of San Jose through awareness and interpersonal safety education for our children, as well as safety training and background screening for all adults who minister or provide services to our children and/or vulnerable adults, in our effort to help maintain a safe environment for all.

 To report suspected child or elderly abuse in your parish, school or in the Diocese of San Jose, please follow the instructions on the Diocesan’s “Reporting Abuse” web page for guidance on how to file a formal report with authorities.
 For all other concerns or inquires, please contact the Office for the Protection of Children and Vulnerable Adults at 408-983-0113.
 Please feel free to contact us via email as well at email@example.com